aws-samples/aws-sigv4-auth-cassandra-java-driver-examples/README.md

    <region> <endpoint> <customer ID>
  ```

- For example, to lookup customer "1234" in us-east-2:
+ For example, to lookup orders for our pretend customer "1234" in us-east-2:

  ``` shell
  java -Djavax.net.ssl.trustStore=./cassandra_truststore.jks \